calston/tensor/docs/sources.rst

 You could then place this in a Python module like `hello.py` and as long as it's in the Python path for Tensor it can be used as a source with `hello.HelloWorld`

+A list of events can also be returned but be careful of overwhelming the output buffer, and if you need to produce lots of metrics it may be worthwhile to return nothing from `get` and call `self.queueBack` as needed.

 Handling asynchronous tasks
 ===========================